meta-morpho-sys/pi-top-battery-analyze/README.md

 sudo apt-get install pigpio
 ```

-More details of how to handle pi-topbattery problems can be found at
+More details of how to handle pi-top battery problems can be found at
 https://github.com/rricharz/pi-top-battery-status/blob/master/battery_problems.md

 To understand the output of the program, look at